 What if nothing happens?

-Sometimes you’ll place your breakpoints, run your code, and instead of landing inside Pry, nothing seems to happen.
+Sometimes you’ll make some breakpoints, run your Ruby program, and then instead of landing inside Pry, nothing happens.
 While this may be frustrating, it does give a clue.
 It means that your code never triggered the Pry because it never got that far.
 So what do you do?
 You set a new breakpoint earlier in the code and see if that works.
 While this may seem tedious, it is actually giving you important information!

 When to ask for help

-As a junior Rubyist, sometimes you'll need to ask a more senior developer for help.
-The problem is deciding when to keep debugging and when to call for help.
+As a relatively newer Ruby programmer, sometimes you'll need to ask a more experienced software developer for help.
+The problem often comes in deciding when to keep debugging and when it's time to reach out for help.
 When debugging, it's a good idea to try replicating the problem.
 Set your breakpoints with Pry and dig deeper into the code.
-If after 20-30 minutes you're no closer to finding a solution, it might be time to ask for assistance.
+If after 20-30 minutes you're no closer to finding a solution, it might be time to ask for an extra hand.

 Give Pry a try

-When you're ready to add Pry to your arsenal of debugging tools, you'll need to do a couple of things.
+Now that you know how to use Pry, you're ready to add it to your arsenal of debugging tools.
+You'll need to do a couple of things.
 First, you'll need to install the gem.
-You can do this by adding it to your gemfile and running a bundle install: gem 'pry'
+You can do this by adding it to your Gemfile:

 You'll also need to make sure your code is expecting Pry, so place this line in your file: